Many STIs have no symptoms. It's important to get tested if you think you may be at risk.

 - during a vaginal examination your doctor or nurse says that the cervix is inflamed and/or there’s an unusual discharge

-You could still have gonorrhoea even if your partner has tested negative.
+You could have gonorrhoea even if a partner has tested negative.
 The only way to make sure you don’t have gonorrhoea is to get tested yourself.

 If you’ve had gonorrhoea and it’s been treated, you won’t be immune to the infection – you can get it again.

-If you have gonorrhoea, you’ll be encouraged to be tested for other sexually transmitted infections (STIs) as you can have more than one STI at the same time.
+If you have gonorrhoea, you’ll be encouraged to be tested for other STIs as you can have more than one STI at the same time.

 Gonorrhoea is caused by bacteria (tiny living cells) called Neisseria gonorrhoeae.
-They can live inthe uterus (womb), the cervix (entrance to the uterus), the urethra (tube where urine comes out), the rectum (back passage), the throat and occasionally the eyes.
+They can live in the cervix (entrance to the uterus), the urethra (tube where urine comes out), the rectum (back passage), the throat and, occasionally, the eyes.